lucadelu/pyModis/docs/source/scripts/modis_parse.rst

     -q             print the values related to quality -s             print the values related to psas
-    -t             print the values related to times -w  --write    write the chosen information into a file
+    -t             print the values related to times -l             print the names of layer in HDF file

 Examples
 ^^^^^^^^